 5 Things You Need to Know About Growing a Great Tomato!

-- Let's start with the soil.
 Good well drained and moisture retentive soil is important for tomatoes.
 Water logged soil will result in fungal diseases and poor growth.
 I highly recommend adding compost as it will improve drainage and moisture retention.
-It also has beneficial bacterias that will aid the health of your plants!
+It also has beneficial bacteria that will aid the health of your plants!
 One of the benefits to gardening in raised beds is the ability to improve your soil easily – or really to start with the good stuff!
 If you garden in the ground tilling in or layering compost will improve your soil over time.

-- Tomatoes like to be planted with as much of the stem under the soil as possible.
+Tomatoes like to be planted with as much of the stem under the soil as possible.
 Tomatoes grow roots along the stem when planted this way which improves their water uptake ability!
 Trust me, dry summers make this essential!
 Just remove all the leaves except for the top 2 and plant the tomato plant either horizontally in a trench or (my favorite way) in a hole just deep enough for the stem and roots.
 Check out the video to see how I plant my tomatoes.

 I hope these tomato tips help you grow a delicious crop of juicy tomatoes this year!
 I can’t wait until that first one ripens up.
 The ideal planting date for tomatoes here in Middle Tennessee is the first week of May so tomato planting time is coming soon!
 (I know, some of you already planted this year with the warm temperatures, just remember that this year was unusual and every year is different!)